appirio-digital/ezbake/README.md

 This command allows a user to resynchronize their `.ezbake` folder with the latest published by the author.

-As an escape hatch, a user can also manually specify another Git source from which to pull the syncing operation.
+As an escape hatch, a user can also manually specify another Git source and branch from which to pull the syncing operation.

 **Note**: This is a destructive action and will remove your project's recipes and replace them with whatever recipes are defined from the Git repo you specify at the time of execution.